stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 entrance into that hidden phase of space would prevent him from dying in the ordinary physical sense.
 Research showed him that the principle of reflection undoubtedly forms the chief gate to all dimensions beyond our familiar three; and chance placed in his hands a small and very ancient glass whose cryptic properties he believed he could turn to advantage.
-Once &ldquo;inside&rdquo;
-this mirror according to the method he had envisaged, he felt that &ldquo;life&rdquo; in the sense of form and consciousness would go on virtually forever, provided the mirror could be preserved indefinitely from breakage or deterioration.
+Once  "inside " this mirror according to the method he had envisaged, he felt that  "life " in the sense of form and consciousness would go on virtually forever, provided the mirror could be preserved indefinitely from breakage or deterioration.